-The Institute also provides commissioned work for a range of external clients, with recent examples including work for the Blind Foundation, Vodafone Foundation NZ, United Nations Women, Department of Labour, MBIE, and Coca-Cola Amatil NZ.
+The institute also provides commissioned work for a range of external clients, with recent examples including work for the Productivity Commission, Ministry of Education, Ministry of Business, Innovation and Employment, Ministry for Women, United Nations Women, Vodafone Foundation NZ, and the Blind Foundation.

 Finally, we host a multitude of events (including conferences, symposia and regular seminars) and provide mentoring and networking opportunities for postgraduate students, emerging academics and researchers.